zaimabdullah/NextJS-foodies-meals/README.md

 - [Technologies Used](#technologies-used)

 ## Introduction
-The project is a React-based Events web application, leveraging the power of Tanstack Query(React Query) for efficient data fetching, and caching.
-It includes functionalities like data fetching, caching, mutations, form submissions, error handling, and integration with React Router for smooth navigation.
+The project is a NextJS-based food web application, a functional and user-friendly platform for sharing recipes and connecting with other food enthusiasts on NextLevel Food.

 ## Web Pages
 |  Home                             |